beita1/quick-service-cli/README.md

 # quick-service-cli

-quick way to generate service
+- quick way to generate service

+## How to use